THE FREE LANCE

 Instead of Man vs. Nature, Leah Sarat focused on the power of the wilderness to unlock the spiritual and psychological renewal so eloquently recognized by John Burroughs in his 1920 essay "Accepting the Universe": "Every walk to the woods is a religious rite, every bath in the stream is a saving ordinance."

-"I am more alive here than I have been for a while," the precocious 14-year-old Sarat wrote when she visited Ouluska with her family in 1994, "spending the day tramping through the Tolkienesque forests and watching the flow of the stream until I'm hypnotized."
+"I am more alive here than I have been for a while," the precocious 14-year-old Sarat wrote when she visited Ouluska with family and friends in 1994, "spending the day tramping through the Tolkienesque forests and watching the flow of the stream until I'm hypnotized."

 "This is living!," Sarat concluded.